nuuuwan/news_lk3_data/README.md

 *2024-03-02 06:32:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194029) · `si`

-*A mysterious score was discovered in the water near Karamgepitiya anicut.
+A mysterious score was discovered in the water near Karamgepitiya anicut.
 A romancal motorcycle was found by the Police Special Task Force's Galegoda team.
-Today, the motorcycle is being investigated to determine if it was involved in a shooting incident in Ahungalla.*
+Today, the motorcycle is being investigated to determine if it was involved in a shooting incident in Ahungalla.

+🟩

 A romancal motorcycle was found near the Karamgepitiya anicut.